 Anthropology is perhaps the only optional of which the syllabus has been changed significantly.
 Though Anthropology has lost its old glory but it is likely to be popular again with aspirants.
-Here are a few tips and simple ways that would help candidates in Anthropology preparation who have taken it has an option subject for IAS Exam.
+Here are a few tips and simple ways that would help candidates in Anthropology preparation who have taken it has an optional subject for IAS Exam.
 Before going deep into the preparation let’s take a look at the advantages of choosing anthropology as an optional subject.
 It is a scoring subject, interesting and easy to grasp particularly for science graduates.
 Here are a few best ways for Anthropology Preparation:

 - Know the syllabus: